danielrosehill/Local-ASR-STT-Benchmark/readme.md

-# Local ASR STT Benchmark
+# A Single Sample ASR STT Evaluation

 I was tired of guessing which Whisper model size to use for speech-to-text, so I ran a quick evaluation on my own setup to figure it out.